fallen-icarus/cardano-swaps/GettingStarted.md

 5. Submit a transaction that creates the swaps.

 :exlamation: Asset1 and asset2 are determined lexicographically: asset1 < asset2.
 The creation will
 fail if the assets are in the wrong order (you will see the appropriate error message).
-ADA is represented on-chain as the empty string which is always the smallest.
-Therefore, whenever ADA is part of a two-way swap, asset1 will always be ADA.
+Ada is represented on-chain as the empty string which is always the smallest.
+Therefore, whenever ada is part of a two-way swap, asset1 will always be ada. **If you need to change the order of the assets, make sure to also change the prices!**

 ##### Creating your swap address
 ```Bash